 Fraser Papers is a subsidiary of Brookfield, of which Brookfield owns 70.5% and is also a major customer of the Fund.
-Approximately 37% of the net sales of the Fund for the twelve months ended December 31, 2007 were derived from lumber mills and pulp and paper mills owned or managed by Fraser Papers.
+Approximately 29% of the total sales of the Fund for the year ended December 31, 2008 were derived from lumber mills and pulp and paper mills owned or managed by Fraser Papers.
 These sales are in relation to a Fibre Supply Agreement between the Operating LP and Fraser Papers dated January 31, 2006, in which the Operating LP agreed to sell forest products from its NB Timberlands.
 The agreement has a term of 20 years and governs volumes and specifications over that period.
 For greater description of this agreement, please see the section above entitled "Principal Agreements".